micahchiang/micahchiang.com/static/entries/saint-francis.md

 and it is in dying that we are born to eternal life.
 Amen.

 Regardless of your views or beliefs, it's easy to agree that most, or all, of what Saint Francis mentions above is inherently good.
 In asking myself the questions "how can I become a better person?" or "How can I become a better husband?" or "how can I become a better teammate to my co-workers?", Saint Francis offers a simple yet incredibly profound and hard-to-achieve answer: be selfless and give of yourself to doing good.
-The world becomes net positive we commit to being for one another.
+The world becomes net positive when we commit to being for one another.